Where to Invest in Indianapolis: Anderson

 Anderson, Indiana Crime Rates

-According to Best Places, Anderson’s violent crime rate is ranked an 18.1 which is below the national average of 22.7.
+According to Best Places, Anderson’s violent crime rate is ranked an 26.5 which is above the national average of 22.7.

 The grading scale is 1-100 with 1 being low crime and 100 being high crime.